ckrzysp/MazeSolver/README.md

 ### 1. Download the requirements

-- In 'MazeSolver/' go to your terminal and enter
+- In `MazeSolver/` go to your terminal and enter
-'pip install -r requirements.txt'
+`pip install -r requirements.txt`

 **(Optional: If you have a nvidia graphics card)**
-1. 'pip uninstall torch torchvision'
+1. `pip uninstall torch torchvision`
-2. 'pip install -r cuda-requirements.txt'
+2. `pip install -r cuda-requirements.txt`
 - if torchaudio does not install, thats fine

 ### 2. Download the dataset